ThashmikaX/interview-preparation/previous/quiestions.md

-difference between http and rest api some simple question regarding SOAP, REST API and HTTP protocols Why did React gain more popularity over the years? how to find the missing value in array that contains numbers from 1 to 100 If there are 2 buckets that contains same set of numbers but 2 are missing from one bucket, how do you find those 2 numbers? (hashtable) difference between stacks and queues. gave simple scenarios and asked what data structure to use? standards for writing rest api requests?
+difference between http and rest api some simple question regarding SOAP, REST API and HTTP protocols Why did React gain more popularity over the years?

+difference between stacks and queues. gave simple scenarios and asked what data structure to use? standards for writing rest api requests?